nanoc/nanoc.app/content/docs/using-nanoc.md

 ---
 title:      "Basic Concepts"
 markdown:   advanced
-toc_includes_sections: true
+has_toc:    true
 is_dynamic: true
 ---

 The Commandline Tool